Alley Oop (song): Other versions

-Sha Na Na did a version of the song in a prehistoric times themed sketch from their TV show.
+Sha Na Na did a version of the song in a prehistoric-themed sketch on their TV show.
 Actress-singer Darlene Love recorded a version of the song for the 1984 film Bachelor Party.
 George Thorogood also performed a version of this song with his band, the Destroyers, and it was on his live album that was released on February 15, 1989.
 Ray Stevens's version was on his album Gitarzan.

 The lyric "look at that caveman go" is referenced in David Bowie's "Life on Mars" from the album Hunky Dory.
 Marc Bolan's "Truck On (Tyke)" references Paxton's pronunciation of the word Dinosaur in its second verse line "I'm a space age cowboy, ride dinosaurs..."